 Custodian must indicate the name and UIN of the person who incurred each expense either on the receipt, a scanned attached note, or Document Note.

-University Payables (UPAY) will email USFSCO the Custodian Name, UIN and Amount for confirmation that the custodian is valid and up to date with required reconciliations and renewals.
-In addition, if there is a question with regard to the receipt and if Petty Cash is allowable, UPAY will also seek approval.
+University Payables (UPAY) will email University Bursar the Custodian Name, UIN and Amount for confirmation that the custodian is valid and up to date with required reconciliations and renewals.
+In addition, if there is a question about the receipt and if Petty Cash is allowable, UPAY will also seek approval.

-If USFSCO denies the Petty Cash Replenishment request, UPAY will reject the expense report, and the custodian will need to complete any outstanding compliance activities in order to resubmit the reimbursement request.
+If University Bursar denies the Petty Cash Replenishment request, UPAY will reject the expense report.
+The custodian will then need to complete any outstanding compliance activities to resubmit the reimbursement request.

-If USFSCO approves, UPAY will process the replenishment.
+If University Bursar approves the Petty Cash Replenishment request, UPAY will process the replenishment.

 After Approval of the Petty Cash Replenishment:

-Department representative picks up the check and USFSCO will cash it for them.
-The custodian may authorize in writing a 'runner' to pick up, sign for and cash the check for them (with proper photo ID).
-It is not mandatory that the check be cashed at USFSCO.
+A unit representative picks up the check and University Bursar will cash it for them.
+The custodian may authorize in writing a 'runner' to pick up, sign for (with proper photo ID), and cash the check.
+It is not mandatory that the check be cashed at University Bursar.
 The custodian has the option to deposit or cash the check elsewhere.

 The custodian will be requested to provide the total amount of the expenses submitted on a quarterly basis when they complete the online quarterly reconciliations.
-This information may be reviewed by OBFS to verify and ensure the amount and need of the open Petty Cash Fund is appropriate.
+This information may be reviewed by CFO to verify and ensure the amount and need of the open Petty Cash Fund is appropriate.

-Expenses should be submitted for replenishment within the quarter that they were made, and must be submitted within the fiscal year that they were made.
+Expenses should be submitted for replenishment within the quarter that they were made and must be submitted within the fiscal year that they were made.

 Additional Resources

-USFSCO Petty Cash & Change Funds Petty Cash Fund Training TEM Resource Page USFSCO office locations and hours: Urbana-Champaign Chicago Springfield
+University Bursar Petty Cash & Change Funds Petty Cash Fund Training TEM Resource Page University Bursar office locations and hours: Urbana-Champaign Chicago Springfield

 10.5.4 Verify Petty Cash Funds Monthly